dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 This file provides basic informations needed to interact with the CKAN-REST-Service of DataHub.io.

 1. datahubActionUri : If not altered by DataHub.io, this should be: "http://datahub.io/api/3/action/".
-2. mappingConfigPath: The relative path or url to find the MappingConfig.json, needed to translate DataIds to DataHub datasets.
+2. mappingConfigPath: The relative path or agentUrl to find the MappingConfig.json, needed to translate DataIds to DataHub datasets.
 3. ckanTimeOut      : The timeout in ms when communication with the CKAN-REST-Service of DataHub.io.
 4. adminName        : Used as username to provide authority when editing the MappingConfig.json via the http server.
 5. password         : The password for editing the MappingConfig.json.